davestewart/nuxt-content-assets/README.md

 Finally, Nitro serves the site, and any requests made to the transformed asset paths should be picked up and the *copied* asset served by the browser.

-In development, file watching propagates asset changes the cache layer's `public` folder, updates related cached content, and notifies the browser via web sockets to refresh any loaded images.
+In development, a watch process propagates asset changes to the cache, updates the asset index, and notifies the browser via web sockets to refresh any loaded images.

-If Nuxt Image is used, the images are served by the `_ipx/` endpoint directly from the same folder.
+If Nuxt Image is used, the `_ipx/` endpoint serves images directly from the cache's public folder.

-At build time, Nitro interleaves the final pages and the copied assets into the final site structure.

 ## Development